 - difficulty with walking or co-ordination

-You should also go to hospital if someone has injured their head and:
+You should also go to A&E if someone has injured their head and:

-- the injury was caused by a forceful blow to the head at speed, such as being hit by a car or falling one metre or more
+- the injury was caused by a forceful blow to the head at speed, such as being hit by a car or falling 1 metre or more

-- the person has had previous problems with uncontrollable bleeding or a blood clotting disorder, or is taking medication that may cause bleeding problems, such as warfarin
+- the person previously has had problems with uncontrollable bleeding or a blood clotting disorder, or is taking medication that may cause bleeding problems, such as warfarin

 - the person has been drinking alcohol or has taken drugs